jbs0710/Strickland_GEOG676/Lab_6/README.md

 ```
 - Our last few **labels and messages** to our user shows the saving of their work and the finishing touches of our tool.

 - The last portion of our tools saves out a copy of the project, now showing the actually **Graduated Color Renderer** of the **Garage Parking** layer.
 It is saved with the name provided by the user and in the folder location provided by the user.
+Our user can navigate to their folder and open the map, and will see a generated **Graduated Color Renderer** map.

 ```python
         # Final progessor message to the user